DollarSense

 ✓ Understanding credit & your credit score

-✓ Money tips for immigrant and first-gen students
+✓ Financial tips for immigrant and first-gen students

 Register via email (free); Zoom links sent 72 hours before the session